Imagine a loved one calling in distress. You panic and want to do anything you can to help them.

 Requests for unusual payments

-Gift cards, cryptocurrency, and peer-to-peer payment services (like Venmo or Zelle) are all common methods scammers prefer, since they’re hard to trace and harder to reverse.
+Gift cards, cryptocurrency, and peer-to-peer payment services (like Venmo or Zelle) are all common methods scammers prefer, since they’re hard to trace and reverse.

 Bottom line: If anything feels “off,” double-check before responding.